 To be eligible, the student’s family must have a federal Expected Family Contribution (EFC) below $10,500 (with a few exceptions made for outstanding candidates).
 Scholarships are valued at $12,500 and are in addition to any Rhodes grant or scholarship the student may receive.
 Bonner Scholars are also awarded funding for two summer service projects, access to a community fund to support service projects, and up to $1,600 for the purpose of reducing total educational loan indebtedness upon graduation from Rhodes.

+Clarence Day Scholarship.
 Day Scholarships are made each year to entering students who are from Shelby County and who have demonstrated a strong interest in the Memphis community.
 Students must have a strong academic record and have intentions of staying in Memphis after graduation.
 The scholarship is renewable for three years provided the student meets the renewal criteria.
 The average award is $25,000 per year and an opportunity for a one-time fellowship experience with a stipend of $5,000.
-In addition to the award amount, a student’s Federal Financial Need is met with scholarship, grant, and work.
+In addition to the award amount, a student’s financial need to cover direct costs is met with scholarship, grant, and work.
 Loans may be offered to assist with indirect costs or offset calculated family contribution.